-The Behaviour and discipline in schools (2016) guidance states that 'schools need to ensure they have a strong behaviour policy to support staff in managing behaviour.
-Behaviour policies are typically informed by Behaviourist approaches; however, we are aware that punitive approaches to behaviour support in schools are damaging to children's mental health.
-This is especially true for Acorn schools who have a significant number of individuals with lived experience of trauma and complex needs.
+The Behaviour and discipline in schools (2016) guidance states that 'schools need to ensure they have a strong behaviour policy to support staff in managing behaviour, including the use of rewards and sanctions'.
+Behaviour policies are typically informed by Behaviourist approaches; however we are aware that punitive approaches to behaviour management in schools are damaging to children's mental health.
+This is especially true for Acorn and Options pupils who have a significant number of individuals with lived experience of trauma and complex needs.

-Behaviour in schools (2022) guidance is clear that good behaviour in schools is central to a good education, with schools providing a calm, safe and supportive environment which students want to attend and where they can learn and thrive.
+Behaviour in schools (2022) guidance is clear that good behaviour in schools is central to a good education, with schools providing a calm, safe and supportive environment which pupils want to attend and where they can learn and thrive.